Frequently Asked Questions

 - How quickly the patient needs treatment – Cord blood is frozen and ready to use.
 For bone marrow and peripheral blood donation it takes more time to find the donor and to prepare the donor for extracting the cells.

 - The reliability of the cord blood bank – A Cord blood sample is more likely to be acceptable to a transplant physician if the bank where it has been processed and stored is experienced and accredited by FACT and/or AABB and has successfully released cord blood samples for treatment in the past.
+Victoria Angel has passed regulatory inspections by Health Canada and is accredited by an internationally recognized accreditation body, FACT.
+In addition, Victoria Angel’s recent release treated a patient in the European Union; engraftment was successful.

 DONATING CORD BLOOD